-The scale_colour_distiller() function uses a color scale generated using a distiller color scheme, a type of color scheme that emphasizes perceptual uniformity and is commonly used for data visualization.
-It takes several arguments, including the name of the color scheme, the number of colors to use in the scale, and the range of values to map to the scale.
+The scale_colour_distiller() function is used to apply a color scale to the color aesthetic of a plot.
+It uses a color scale generated using a distiller color scheme, a type of color scheme that emphasizes perceptual uniformity and is commonly used for data visualization.

-palette: If a string will use that named palette.
-If a number will index into the list of palettes of the appropriate type.
+- palette: If a string will use that named palette.
 The list of available palettes can be found in the Palettes section.

-values: If colours are not evenly positioned along the gradient, this vector gives the position (between 0 and 1) for each colour in the colours vector.
+- values: If colors are not evenly positioned along the gradient, this vector gives the position (between 0 and 1) for each color in the colors vector.

-space: It is a colour space in which to calculate the gradient.
+- space: It is a color space in which to calculate the gradient.
 Must be “Lab” – other values are deprecated.

 library(ggplot2) # Create a scatterplot of car data ggplot(mtcars, aes(x = hp, y = mpg, color = cyl)) + geom_point(size = 3) + labs( title = "Fuel Efficiency", x = "Horse power", y = "Miles per gallon", color = "Vehicle Class" ) + scale_colour_distiller( palette = "Spectral", direction = 1, name = "Number of cylinders" )